-Though the Ewe (pronounced ‘ev-ay’) may not be well-known outside of Ghana, they are a truly unique group that live in an area called Togo.
+Though the Ewe people (pronounced ‘ev-ay’) may not be well-known outside Ghana, they are a truly unique group that live in an area called Togo.
 They are well-known in Ghana for their ancestor worship, unique language, and fabulous weaving skills.
 They create a unique textile called the Kente cloth.
-Roughly three million people speak the unique Ewe language, with many weaving a form of kente cloth, a skill they learned during enslavement by the Akans.
-They have an honestly unique culture and skills that make them well-known in Ghana and deserving of acknowledgement world-wide.

 See Also: 10 Interesting Facts About Ghana

 Each child receives a name with great meaning, either signifying the spirituality of the parents or the time and circumstances of the child’s birth.
-Their name scheme also refers to the day of the week that the child arrives into the world.
-There are very few single sex names for the Ewe.
+Their name scheme also refers to the day of the week that the child arrived and, there are very few single-sex names for the Ewe.

 The ‘day of the week’ name is temporary.
 Much like many Native American tribes in North America, a child’s real name can only be figured out after the child’s personality develops.
 Their birth date name may be their main name, even after a real name is chosen.
 The given name is used most often on legal and formal documents.
-In case of repeated names, suffixes such as -ga (meaning big) or -vi (meaning little) are added to the given names to make it clear who is meant by the name.
+In case of repeated names, suffixes such as -ga (meaning big) or -vi (meaning little) are added in giving names for clear identification purposes.